NorthernMan54/homebridge-alexa/README.md

 Homebridge-Alexa is not your typical homebridge plugin, but a placeholder for my work to expose homebridge controlled accessories to Amazon Alexa.
 This is a version of homebridge and hap-nodejs that enables Amazon Alexa to discover accessories controlled and managed by homebridge.
-The discover of homebridge devices leverages the support of Hue devices by Alexa, and does not require a skill to be installed on Alexa.
+The discovery of homebridge devices leverages the native support of Hue devices by Alexa, and does not require a skill to be installed on Alexa.

-* Supports devices of homekit Service type Lightbulb, Outlet, and Switch
+* Supports devices of homekit type Lightbulb, Outlet, and Switch.
+Others are not exposed.
-* If device supports the 'Brightness Characteristic', then the ability to set a brightness is included.
+* If device supports the 'Brightness', then the ability to set brightness is included.
-* This plugin does not have any devices or accessories that are visible from Homekit, and does not need to be added on the Home app.
+* This does not have any devices or accessories that are visible from Homekit, and does not need to be added on the Home app.
 * This only works with real Amazon devices, and does not work with faux Amazon devices like Amazon AVS or AlexaPI

 # Installation

-* To install the capability please install this special version of Homebridge and HAP-NodeJS.
+* To enable this capability please install this special version of Homebridge and HAP-NodeJS.

 ```
 sudo npm install -g https://github.com/NorthernMan54/homebridge